 What easy food can I give my 6 month old?

 Without further ado, here are 8 recipes for baby foods that your little one will love.

-- Mashed banana.
-Not too challenging, mama!
-Mash a (ripe) banana with a fork and add some breast milk, formula, or water to get it into a smooth consistency.
+- Mashed banana: Not too challenging, mama!
+Mash a (ripe) banana with a fork and add some breast milk or formula to get it into a smooth consistency.

-- Other veg or grain purees.
-Go for carrots, avocados, chickpeas, sweet potato, or brown rice cereal.
+- Other veg or grain purees: Go for carrots, avocados, chickpeas, sweet or white potato, or winter squash.
 Cook til soft, then blend.
 If you want to store the avocado puree for later, add a touch of lemon juice to prevent browning.